Jongwoo-Lee/ME433_Advanced-Mechatronics/README.md

 Homework 1:

-...Created the breadboard circuit with two LEDs.
+    Created the breadboard circuit with two LEDs.

 ...One LED blinks per 0.5 seconds, and the other one has brightness proportional to the value from potentiometer.